AnthonyByansi/Real-time-Natural-Disaster-Monitoring-and-Response-System/README.md

 ## Contributors

 The Real-time Natural Disaster Monitoring and Response System was developed by a team of experienced big data developers and data scientists.
 If you are interested in contributing to the project, please feel free to submit a pull request or contact the project leads for more information.

+## License

+The Real-time Natural Disaster Monitoring and Response System is released under the MIT License.
+See the LICENSE file for more information.